exanauts/ExaPF.jl/docs/src/linearsolver.md

 Assuming that other vendors will provide such batched BLAS APIs, this code is portable to other GPU architectures.

 [^Vorst1992]:
     Vorst, H. A. van der.
 1992.
-“Bi-Cgstab: A Fast and Smoothly ConvergingVariant of Bi-Cg for the Solution of Nonsymmetric Linear Systems.”SIAMJournal on Scientific and Statistical Computing13 (2):  631–44
+“Bi-Cgstab: A Fast and Smoothly Converging Variant of Bi-Cg for the Solution of Nonsymmetric Linear Systems.”SIAM Journal on Scientific and Statistical Computing 13 (2): 631–44

 ## Description
 ```@docs